fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 ### Course objectives

-Overview of a fuzzy subject !
+PRovide an overview of a fuzzy subject !

 - Understand the changing role of Corporte finance
 - Possible implementations & required skills